 The 31st GST Council Meeting was held on 22 December 2018.
-Following recommendations and rate cuts have been agreed upon in the meeting:
+Following recommendations and rate cuts were agreed upon in the meeting:

 A. Policy Recommendations

-The GST Council in its 31st meeting held today at New Delhi made the following policy recommendations (The requisite Notifications/Circulars for implementing the recommendations of the GST Council shall be issued shortly)
+The GST Council in its 31st meeting held at New Delhi made the following policy recommendations

 - There would be a single cash ledger for each tax head.
-The modalities for implementation would be finalised in consultation with GSTN and the Accounting authorities.
+The modalities for implementation to be finalised in consultation with GSTN and the Accounting authorities.

 - The new return filing system shall be introduced on a trial basis from 01.04.2019 and on a mandatory basis from 01.07.2019.